Directed Sperm Donor

 Donors must obtain an OHSU Andrology Lab Donor Physical Examination form to give to the physician for him/her to complete.
 Any physician may conduct the exam.
 Two physicians at OHSU Urology, Dr. Eugene Fuchs and Dr. Jason Hedges, are specialists in male fertility and advisors to the Andrology Lab donor program.
 They are available to perform FDA-required physical examinations.

 Prior to the physical exam, the OHSU Andrology Lab will conduct a 10-15 minute risk factor interview, either in person or over the phone.

 Prior to testing, screening, and sample collection, every directed sperm donor and his recipient if under the care of a UFC physician must have an appointment with a qualified psychosocial counselor with experience in fertility.
 They can meet together with the counselor or individually.

 Cryopreservation of semenSamples may be frozen at the OHSU Andrology Lab.
-If the donor desires to use a different FDA compliant laboratory for cryopreservation, then that laboratory must agree conduct all screening, testing, and FDA Donor Eligibility Determination.
+If the donor desires to use a different FDA compliant laboratory for cryopreservation, then that laboratory must agree conduct all screening, testing, and FDA donor eligibility determination.
 For a discussion of the number of samples to freeze please consult the managing physician and also visit the OHSU Fertiltiy Lab for more information.

 |First sample freeze (includes one year storage)||400.00*|